Philanthropies flow funds to climate technologies

 Dwarfing these fledgling nonprofits is Bill Gates’s for-profit Breakthrough Energy Ventures, a $1 billion fund also focused on the toughest kind of climate-mitigation technologies.
 Gates’s small group of fellow billionaire philanthropists includes Amazon CEO Jeff Bezos, who also owns The Washington Post; former New York mayor and Bloomberg News founder Mike Bloomberg; and Virgin Group’s Richard Branson.
 The fund might make money on its big bets years from now but prioritizes climate impact over quick profits and is willing and able to take risks unimaginable for conventional investors, with such investments as battery and grid storage technologies and geothermal and fusion energy systems.

 Gates’s fund launched in 2015, followed shortly after that by MIT’s The Engine, a $200 million fund for “tough tech” related to sustainable energy, water and food security, and health.”

-Prime’s climate-tech success stories include Quidnet Energy, which stores pressurized water for hydropower underground, Conectder, which helps homes with solar power connect to the grid, Lilac Solutions, a less environmentally damaging lithium-mining firm, and Opus 12, which makes products including plastic and fuels out of previously emitted CO2, the most prevalent greenhouse gas.
+Prime’s climate-tech success stories include Quidnet Energy, which stores pressurized water for hydropower underground, Connectder, which helps homes with solar power connect to the grid, Lilac Solutions, a less environmentally damaging lithium-mining firm, and Opus 12, which makes products including plastic and fuels out of previously emitted CO2, the most prevalent greenhouse gas.

 Each of Prime’s grantees is vetted by a 17-member committee of experts, providing validation for young entrepreneurs whose first job title may be “CEO.”
 Each must meet three requirements: They must have had trouble attracting other funding, have potential to attract mainstream investors down the line, and be capable of saving at least half a gigaton of greenhouse gas emissions a year by 2050.

-Note: An earlier version of this story included a photo caption that incorrectly stated the paper mill was located in Massachusetts.
-It is in Chile.